 What Is the Most Valuable Tom Brady Rookie Card?

 The 2000 Playoff Contenders Championship Ticket Tom Brady rookie card is his most expensive rookie card, as it will cost up to $500.000 and potentially even more.
 The most expensive card of this type was sold for $1.32 million, but that number is likely to go even higher.

 Are Tom Brady Rookie Cards a Good Investment?

 In short, yes.
 Tom Brady rookie cards will always have value.
 Brady is one of the best Quarterbacks of all time – if not the best of all time.

 In fact, I can’t think of any recent player that will have the longevity and impact that Brady will have for cards.
 Don’t get me wrong, there are some new guys coming through who are good, but Brady’s career is the all-time best.

+And no matter how many years of Brady cards there end up being, there will only be one rookie year.
 With that, his card price is likely to stay stable at the very least.
 The only reason his cards would drop in price is if there’s an industry-wide market correction.

 If you’re looking for the Tom Brady rookie card value, there’s a lot of cards to check out.
-You can buy the very top cards for up to and over $500,000, but there’s some value at the lower-end that you can but hop on for investments.
+You can buy the very top cards for up to and over $500,000, but there’s some value at the lower-end that you can hop on for investments.